thomps9012/Week9HW/README.md

 ## Usage

-nothing special
+Nope

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-to make sure they're updating the code with current notes
+Make sure to include comments so that others can effectively track changes.

 ## Tests